 During the energy transition, there will continue to be a place for strong, responsible oil and gas producers to provide energy, both hydrocarbon-based and renewable energy options such as geothermal, to the market.
-We believe our track record of reducing emissions while optimizing production sets Vermilion apart as an industry leading producer to participate in the energy transition.
+We believe our track record of reducing emissions while optimizing production sets Vermilion apart as an industry leading producer.

-Our track record is clear.
-Between 2014 and 2017, we integrated the Elkhorn assets we acquired in southeast Saskatchewan in 2014.
-This resulted in the identification of an emission reduction target and many associated projects that have contributed to a significant reduction in our emissions and achievement of the target before the target timeline.
-In 2018, we acquired another set of assets in southeast Saskatchewan and, once again, have integrated our sustainability-focused development strategy into the integration phase of this project.
-Similar to the 2014 acquisition, an emission reduction target and related operational initiatives have been established and we look forward to sharing these success stories in the coming years.
+As an example between 2014 and 2017, we integrated the Elkhorn assets we acquired in southeast Saskatchewan in 2014.
+This resulted in the identification of an emission reduction target and associated projects that have contributed to a significant reduction in our emissions and achievement of the target ahead of the timeline.

+In 2018, we acquired another set of assets in southeast Saskatchewan and, once again, have integrated our sustainability-focused development strategy into the integration phase of this project including an emission reduction target and related operational initiatives.